anuket-project/anuket-specifications/doc/ref_cert/README.md

 list, this tool deploys anywhere plug-and-play
 [CI/CD toolchains in a few commands](https://wiki.opnfv.org/pages/viewpage.action?pageId=32015004).
-In addition of this teaching capability needed by the Network Automation journey, it supports multiple components such as Jenkins and Gitlab CI (test schedulers) and
+In addition of this teaching capability needed by the Network Automation it supports multiple components such as Jenkins and Gitlab CI (test schedulers) and
 [multiple deployment models](https://lists.opnfv.org/g/opnfv-tsc/message/5702)
 such as all-in-one or centralized services.